ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 The Auction House is now open!
 You can find the Auctioneer at the inn.
 He will be the left-most NPC in there.
 Here are a few important things to know.

-List items with a starting bid, optional buy-it-now price, and a duration of 12 hours up to 1 week.
+List items with a starting bid, optional buy-it-now price, and a duration of 12 hours up to 1 week.<br>
-Browse with search, category and rarity filters, and sorting by price, time left, name, level, or rarity.
+Browse with search, category and rarity filters, and sorting by price, time left, name, level, or rarity.<br>
-Bidding escrows your gold immediately — if you're outbid, it's returned to the Collect tab.
+Bidding escrows your gold immediately — if you're outbid, it's returned to the Collect tab.<br>
-Bids in the final 5 minutes extend the auction by 5 minutes, so no buzzer sniping.
+Bids in the final 5 minutes extend the auction by 5 minutes, so no buzzer sniping.<br>
-Sold auctions pay out to the Collect tab (minus a 5% house cut) — won items and expired/cancelled listings are picked up there too.
+Sold auctions pay out to the Collect tab (minus a 5% house cut) — won items and expired/cancelled listings are picked up there too.<br>
-Listing deposit: 0.25% of the starting bid per day listed (min 50 coins, nonrefundable).
+Listing deposit: 0.25% of the starting bid per day listed (min 50 coins, nonrefundable).<br>
-The My Auctions tab shows everything you're selling or currently winning; unsold auctions can be cancelled before the first bid.
+The My Auctions tab shows everything you're selling or currently winning; unsold auctions can be cancelled before the first bid.<br>
-Bonded items cannot be auctioned
+Bonded items cannot be auctioned.

 ## 2.0 Classes, Builds, and Strategies